edurnebernal/PreciseCam/README.md

 * **Generate the Final Image:** Click the "Generate Image" button.
 The system will use the perspective fields and the prompt to synthesize a final image.

-*The demo has been tested on a NVIDIA GeForce RTX 4070 Ti SUPER (16 GB)*
+> The demo has been tested on a NVIDIA GeForce RTX 4070 Ti SUPER (16 GB).

 ---